-In addition, researches discovered that babies who have motion sleeps do not have the right kind of sleep.
+In addition, pediatric doctors state that babies who have motion sleeps do not have the right kind of sleep.
 They probably do not get the deep, more restorative sleep due to the stimulation of motion.
 Whereas that kind of sleep is essential for the development of their brain.

 Think about how you feel when you nod off to dreamland on an airplane.
 You often have the impression to be more exhausted than before falling in the arms of Morpheus.
 This is because you did not manage to go through full sleep cycles, and thus enter into deeper sleep.
 Human beings get the best quality of sleep when sleeping horizontally and remaining still.
 The brain is then encouraged to go through full sleep cycles and entering into deeper sleep whilst not in any form of motion.